arisGio/webpack/README.md

 then go to webpack.config.js and add one more rule about js files excluding files in the node_modules folder

 npm run build to make sure that after saving there are no errors

+## Asset Resource Loader

+you might also want to load images eg you have a logo or something eg an svg you want to load in js file --> we want to be able to bring that by importing it after importing it if you rebuild it you will get an error --> because we do not have a loader for this